mmarkovic/ImageProcessing/README.md

 ### Overview

-In the first example we will try to identify numbers (0-9) in an image by using their signature.
+The goal is to identify numbers (0-9) in an image by using their signature.

 These are the images with the numbers in their unprocessed from.